minkeymouse/nowcasting-kr/CONTEXT.md

 - ✅ All critical development, verification, and quality assurance tasks completed
 - ✅ Report content complete, refined, and verified - Ready for PDF compilation

-**For Next Iteration (Iteration 26)**: Focus on PDF compilation (Task 2-5).
-Task 1 Pre-Compilation Checklist is complete (Iteration 24).
+**For Next Iteration (Iteration 31)**: Focus on PDF compilation (Tasks 2-5).
+All verification tasks complete (Iteration 30).
 All report content is complete and verified.
-Comparison results analysis completed (Iteration 25) - all results verified, breakdowns confirmed, no discrepancies found.
+All metric values match aggregated_results.csv exactly.
+All citations verified.
+LaTeX syntax verified.
+Code finalized.
 Only remaining task is to compile LaTeX to PDF and verify page count (target: 20-30 pages) and formatting.
+Requires LaTeX installation (external dependency).

 ## Previous Updates (Iteration 20-21 - 2025-12-06)